-Natural light can completely transform the feel of your home, and skylights are an excellent way to achieve just that while boosting energy efficiency.
+Skylight Installation, Natural light can completely transform the feel of your home, and skylights are an excellent way to achieve just that while boosting energy efficiency.
 Whether you’re adding a brand-new skylight or replacing an old one, the process involves some key decisions.
 From choosing between fixed, ventilated, or tubular styles to weighing the benefits of modern energy-efficient models, there’s no one-size-fits-all solution.
-Installing skylights on an existing roof or during a roof replacement can affect timing and costs, but both options are feasible with the right approach.
+Skylight Installation on an existing roof or during a roof replacement can affect timing and costs, but both options are feasible with the right approach.
 This guide will help you make the best choice for your home and enjoy all the benefits skylights bring.

 Futuristic glass ceiling architecture with geometric patterns viewed from below, emphasizing symmetry and perspective.
-Photo by Pixabay

 Fixed skylights are straightforward, non-opening skylights that offer clean, uninterrupted natural light.
 They’re perfect for spaces where ventilation isn’t needed, like living rooms, hallways, or even bedrooms.
 With no movable parts, these skylights are designed for durability and are less prone to leaks.